What are the Top 5 Causes of Debt?

-Unfortunately for us, when we lose a job or our salary drops for some reason our expenses do not fluctuate.
+When we experience job demotion, our salary drops for some reason our expenses do not fluctuate.
 This is why the most common cause of debt is when income is reduced and expenses either stay the same or increase.
-In order to avoid this just make a conscious effort to be aware of any changes to your income or expenses so that the balance is not thrown off.
+In order to avoid this, just make a conscious effort to be aware of any changes to your income or expenses so that the balance is not thrown off.

 We may have all heard the statistic that 1 in 2 marriages end in divorce, but we sometimes do not think about the financial impact that divorce can have.
 For marriages that involve joint accounts, mortgages, vehicles, and children divorce can truly be a complicated web of financial chaos.
 Some individuals find that signing prenuptial agreements can provide the safety net they need in case of divorce.